BaronSamediOfficial/Linux/Security in Linux.md

 The login process uses

-- `/etc/issue `- this a file that will displays before login.
+- `/etc/issue `- this is a file that will display before login.
 It might have some config in the first few lines.
 - `/etc/motd` - after login there is  the `message of the day`.
 - `/.hushlogin` in the home of a user, contents of the motd will ot be shown